cloudfoundry-community/terraform-openstack-cf-install/README.md

 You must manually create a "Tenant" to use within Openstack, terraform is unable to do that for you.
 Note the name and ID of the tenant for use later.

+You must create a separate user just for this purpose, that does **not** have admin privileges.
+If the user does, you will be unable to create more than one CloudFoundry instance per Openstack install, even if you have them in separate tenants.

 Unlike the AWS version of this, you do not need to upload your SSH key before starting.
 Note the path to the pem/private key files that you want to use and we will put them in the config file further down.

 You **must** being using at least terraform version 0.3.7 with the openstack provider compiled and in the same directory as your terraform binary.